-- Electrons in atoms what is the structure of atom?
-Brief history - J.J.
-Thomson: "plum pudding" model where electrons were like plums in a sea of positively charged pudding. - Rutherford (early 1900's): showed atom was mostly empty space, with mass concentrated in central atomic nucleus. - His experiment: beam alpha particles (positive charge) into a very thin gold foil.
-Found most are undeflected (so deduced mostly empty space), and those that aren't appear to hit something relatively massive and concentrated (so deduced existence of nucleus):
+Electrons in atoms - what is the structure of atom?
+Brief history

+- J.J.
+Thomson: "plum pudding" model where electrons were like plums in a sea of positively charged pudding (US variant: tapioca pudding...) - Rutherford (early 1900's): showed atom was mostly empty space, with mass concentrated in central atomic nucleus. - His experiment: beam alpha particles (positive charge) into a very thin gold foil.